 Please note that CPCAB reserves the right to refuse to register groups of fewer than 6 candidates.
-If registrations are below this number, in order for us to review if this registration can fulfil the qualification requirements, we would ask that you provide written details on how this group size will be managed to enable all core assessment activities to take place, and all relational and inter-personal aspects of the course to be fully experienced by all candidates involved.
-You should also note a contingency plan for what would occur if group numbers reduce further.
+If registrations are below this number when you register your group you will be prompted by the CPCAB portal to provide details on how this group size will be managed to enable all core assessment activities to take place, and all relational and inter-personal aspects of the course to be fully experienced by all candidates involved.
+You should also note a contingency plan for what would occur if group numbers reduce further.2